willemvanopstal/hydropolator/README.md

 1. And finally we can extract isobaths, being legible, safe, and geometrically correct.
 1. We can also easily extract depth areas, because the Triangle Region Graph structure.

+*While the code is fully functional, it is not an optimal implementation of the proposed methodology.
+Be aware of long processing times, especially if variation in the survey data is large.*

 # TOC